Psoriatic Arthritis in the Workplace

 Maximize Comfort on the Job

 - Ask your company for ergonomic tools like a chair, desk, mouse, mouse pad and computer.
 Put a footrest under your desk so you can prop up your feet when they ache.

-- Also stock up on arthritis-friendly work supplies, like an electronic stapler, easy-grip scissors and gel pens.
+- Stock up on arthritis-friendly work supplies, like an electric stapler, easy-grip scissors and gel pens.

 - Use a voice dictation system to avoid having to type.

 - Avoid tight clothes that can put pressure on your sore joints.
 Choose breathable, natural fibers like cotton or silk, which are easier on the skin.
 Protect painful or swollen toes by choosing shoes with plenty of room in the front of the shoe.